Head of Programme: Pasi Penttinen acting in the absence of Prof Angus Nicoll

-This is done with essential contributions from many external experts, public health institutes, academic groups and specialised organizations in the European Union and EEA Member States, and beyond.
+This is complemented by essential contributions from many external experts, public health institutes, academic groups and specialised organisations in the European Union and EEA, and from further afield.

-In Europe, this includes The European Commission (SANCO & DG Research), the European Parliament and the Council, the WHO Regional office for Europe, the European Vaccine Manufacturers orgnisation, the European Medicines Agency, the European Food Safety Authority and European professional societies like the European Respiratory Society and the European Society for Intensive Care Medicine.
+In Europe, partners include The European Commission (SANCO & DG Research); the European Parliament and the Council; the WHO Regional office for Europe; the European Vaccine Manufacturers orgnisation; the European Medicines Agency; the European Food Safety Authority; and European professional societies like the European Respiratory Society and the European Society for Intensive Care Medicine.
 The programme works closely with the WHO Regional Office for Europe on influenza.
 It also works with WHO more generally in areas like pandemic preparedness, global surveillance and influenza vaccines where the lead is with WHO Headquarters in Geneva.

-The Programme collaborates with several institutions beyond Europe, including: other national centres of disease control including the US Centers for Disease Control and Prevention (CDC), the Public Health Agency of Canada, China CDC and a number of international scientific bodies, notably the International Society for Influenza and other Respiratory Virus Diseases.
+The Programme collaborates with several institutions beyond Europe, especially other national centres of disease control, including the US Centers for Disease Control and Prevention (CDC), the Public Health Agency of Canada, China CDC, and a number of international scientific bodies, notably the International Society for Influenza and other Respiratory Virus Diseases.

-The programme aims to support European Bodies and the Member States in the enactment of recent European Council Recommendations and Communications on seasonal influenza immunisation and pandemic preparedness so hence Europe achieves:
+The Programme aims to support European Bodies and Member States in the enactment of European Council Recommendations and Communications on seasonal influenza immunisation and pandemic preparedness so that Europe achieves:

-- a decrease in the morbidity and mortality that is due to seasonal influenza, especially through increased national and individual use of immunisation and better use of personal health measures;
+- a decrease in morbidity and mortality due to seasonal influenza, especially through increased national and individual use of immunisation and better use of personal health measures;

-- improved preparedness for a pandemic at regional (European), European Union, Member State and local level drawing on the guidance from WHO and lessons learnt from the 2009 pandemic;
+- improved preparedness for a pandemic at regional (European), Member State and local level, drawing on guidance from WHO and lessons learnt from the 2009 pandemic;

 - a robust scientific base for the mitigation of influenza in Europe, including a balanced and relevant research programme.

 Outputs of the Programme are publicly available on the ECDC website at the relevant health topics.
-Among others, these include:
+Such outputs include, among others:

-Readers can also subscribe to the Influenza Digest Mailing List that provides influenza news and disseminates all the scientific and public health outputs of ECDC concerning influenza, by writing to firstname.lastname@example.org
+Readers can also subscribe to the Influenza Digest Mailing List that provides influenza news and disseminates all the scientific and public health outputs of ECDC concerning influenza, by sending an email to email@example.com

-Extensive epidemiological and public health information, guidance and relevant documents can be found within the influenza dedicated areas on the ECDC website.
+Extensive epidemiological and public health information, guidance and relevant documents can be found in the areas dedicated to influenza on the ECDC website.

-To contact the influenza programme team write to: email@example.com
+To contact the influenza programme, please email: firstname.lastname@example.org